Greg-R/magloop_pico_code_2/README.md

  5. Detailed documentation covering construction and usage.

 The firmware was developed using Visual Studio Code and the Raspberry Pi Pico SDK.
-It is not compatible with the Arduino IDE, although a future fork to Arduino may be possible in the future.
+It is not compatible with the Arduino IDE, although a fork to Arduino may be possible in the future.

-Copyright (C) 2022  Gregory Raven
+Copyright (C) 2023  Gregory Raven